-No FRS 109 Accounting treatment of Financial Assets / Financial liabilities Proposed FRS 109 Tax Treatment (a) Fi (b) Fi cial Assets - Subsequent measurement of nancial assets at FVTPL nancial assets at FVOCI nancial assets at Amortised Cost 1a Fair value changes at each year end for financial assets measured at FVTPL or designated as FVTPL are recognised in P&L For assets on revenue account, to align with accounting treatment and tax or allow the unrealised gains/losses.
+No FRS 109 Accounting treatment of Financial Assets / Financial liabilities Proposed FRS 109 Tax Treatment (a) F (b) F ncial Assets - Subsequent measurement of Financial assets at FVTPL Financial assets at FVOCI Financial assets at Amortised Cost 1a Fair value changes at each year end for financial assets measured at FVTPL or designated as FVTPL are recognised in P&L For assets on revenue account, to align with accounting treatment and tax or allow the unrealised gains/losses.
 For assets measured at FVTPL, the presumption is that the assets are on revenue account.
 1b Fair value changes at each year end for financial assets measured at FVOCI are recognised in OCI.
 For debt instruments on revenue account, to tax or allow upon derecognition of such instruments, the fair value changes of such instruments that are accumulated in OCI and recycled to P&L. For equity instruments on revenue account, to tax or allow upon derecognition, the realised gains/losses (from derecognising the equity instruments).
 The realised gains/losses are computed based on the difference between historical cost and sales price.
 1c Debt instrument measured at amortised cost or FVOCI using the effective interest method.
 The amortised amount, transaction cost and discount/premium (using effective interest method) are reflected as interest in the P&L. For assets on revenue account, to align with accounting treatment, i.e. to tax the interest income calculated using effective interest method.
 For assets on capital account, to tax interest income

-No FRS 109 Accounting treatment of Financial Assets / Financial liabilities Proposed FRS 109 Tax Treatment based on contractual rate.
+Νο FRS 109 Accounting treatment of Financial Assets / Financial liabilities Proposed FRS 109 Tax Treatment based on contractual rate.
 Tax adjustment will be required.
-1d Debt instrument measured at FVTPL where cash interest is presented in the P&L. For assets on revenue account, to align with accounting treatment, i.e. to tax the interest income reflected in the P&L without adjustment.
-2 Impai rment of financial assets • r general taxpayers or banks and finance companies 2a Impairment losses (using the ECL model) in respect of assets such as: - investments in debt instrument measured at amortised cost - investments in debt instrument measured at FVOCI - all loan commitments not measured at FVTPL - financial guarantee contracts to which FRS 109 is applied but not accounted for FVTPL - lease receivables within the scope of FRS 115 For assets on revenue account, to allow a deduction for impairment losses made under stage 3 of the ECL model (provided that they are made with reasonable and supportable objective evidence) and to tax the reversal amount of such impairment losses.
-2 Intoro et free leans and Non arm's langth leans 3. intere st-free loans and Non-arm's length loans Loans are measured at amortised cost using the effective For interest-free loans, to disregard the "imputed Ja interest method and the "interest income" is recognised in P&L interest-free loans, to disregard the imputed interest / discount" and corresponding "expense" as they are merely book entries with no liabilities involved.
+1d Debt instrument measured at FVTPL where cash interest is presented in the P&L. For assets on revenue account, to align with accounting treatment, i.e. to tax the interest income reflected in the P&L without adjustment. (a) Fo irment of financial assets or general taxpayers or banks and finance companies 2a Impairment losses (using the ECL model) in respect of assets such as: investments in debt instrument measured at amortised cost investments in debt instrument measured at FVOCI all loan commitments not measured at FVTPL financial guarantee contracts to which FRS 109 is applied but not accounted for FVTPL lease receivables within the scope of FRS 115 For assets on revenue account, to allow a deduction for impairment losses made under stage 3 of the ECL model (provided that they are made with reasonable and supportable objective evidence) and to tax the reversal amount of such impairment losses.
+3 Intere est-free loans and Non-arm's length loans 3a Loans are measured at amortised cost using the effective interest method and the "interest income" is recognised in P&L For interest-free loans, to disregard the "imputed interest / discount" and corresponding "expense" as they are merely book entries with no liabilities involved.
 For non-arms' length loans, to tax interest income or allow qualifying interest expenses, based on the